 Figure 2.
 Computational approach to predict capsid architecture from genomic information. a) A database containing tailed phage genomes and their associated high-resolution capsid reconstructions was used to validate the physical genome-to-T-number (G2T) model. b) A database containing isolated tailed phage genomes and encoded HK97-fold major capsid proteins (MCPs) was curated.
-The G2T model was used to identify the putative T-number capsid architectures associated with each HK97-fold MCP, obtaining the MCP/T library. c) The MCP/T library was used to train statistical learning methods to predict the capsid architecture of tailed phages from information in the MCP sequence, leading to the so-called major capsid protein-to-T-number (MCP2T) models.
+The G2T model was applied to identify the putative T-number capsid architectures associated with each HK97-fold MCP, obtaining the MCP/T library. c) The MCP/T library was used to train statistical learning methods to predict the capsid architecture of tailed phages from information in the MCP sequence, leading to the major capsid protein-to-T-number (MCP2T) models.
 The MCP2T-PM model was built on a proximity matrix (PM) algorithm using protein sequence similarity.
 The MCP2T-RF model was built on a random forest algorithm using MCP amino-acid composition as features.